tuanpham96/cookiecutter-matlab-project/README.md

 ## Dependencies

 - [`cookiecutter`][4], preferentially in a `conda` environment (or just any python virtual environment to keep things clean for your system)
 - [`fzf`][5] for selecting options post-generation selections of external packages.
-Please refer to [5] for installation to specific OSes.
+Please refer to [their repo][5] for installation to specific OSes.
 Additionally, you could also use `conda` to install `fzf`.

 ## Instructions

-For example, I created a `conda` environment named `cookie-cutter-env`:
+For example, I created a `conda` environment named to remove the submodule, or do it however you're comfortable with.`cookie-cutter-env`:

 ``` bash
 # remember to activate your environment